statsig-io/docs/docs/pulse/faq.md

 ## How should I start with interpreting results?

-Start by using your scorecard metrics to understand if you've moved your key target metrics and critical context metrics to them.
+Start by using your scorecard metrics to understand if you've moved the metrics you thought you would.
 You should come into pulse with a hypothesis on what your experiment should drive, and that hypothesis should be answered by your primary metrics.

 The delta displayed is based on the observed difference between a test and control population.
 The error bars are a visualization of a confidence interval.
 A confidence interval is a range of probable values for the difference between groups.
 A future sample's 95% confidence interval will have a 95% chance to contain the true value of the difference.
 This is a bit of a wonkish distinction which means that (unfortunately) you can't say that your observed 95% CI has a 95% chance of containing the true value.
 In practice, the CI is a representative range of what the true value might be.